-On Wednesday September 14th 2016 the first Glovers Trust Board of Directors was voted in.
+On Saturday 12th December 2020 the fifth set of Glovers Trust Board of Directors were confirmed.
 All members of the Board will stand for 12 months.
 Profiles for each Board member can be found below:

 Brendon has been a Yeovil Town supporter since 1976 even has a piece of turf from the old Huish pitch in his lawn!
 He and his wife are long time season ticket holders and have many wonderful memories from following the Club over the years and hope for many more.

 Having spent the majority of his working life in the Magistrates and Crown Courts and also authoring three books depicting his experiences during the more successful years in the Club’s history, Brendon is now retired and devoting a significant proportion of his time towards the Glovers Trust.